Unmasking Deepfakes: Leveraging Augmentations and Features Variability for Deepfake Speech Detection: Introduction

 \subsection{Main Contributions}

-This work presents a robust model for deepfake speech detection, trained end-to-end on a limited dataset from the ASVSpoof5 dataset, achieving SoTA results in Track 1 under the closed conditions.
-We specifically focus on data augmentation and training techniques that enable the development of a resilient model despite the limitations of the dataset.
-The key contributions of this paper are as follows:
+This work presents a deepfake speech detection model trained end-to-end for the ASVSpoof5 challenge, achieving state-of-the-art performance in Track 1 under the closed condition setting.
+The study focuses on augmentation and training strategies designed to enhance the model’s ability to perform well despite the limited size and linguistic scope of the training data.
+The primary contributions of this work are summarized below:

-\begin{enumerate} \item We introduce novel augmentation strategies applied at multiple stages of the audio processing pipeline.
-We propose the use of raw audio augmentations, which are first applied to the raw audio signal, converted to a spectrogram, and then processed as input to the model.
-Furthermore, we extend this approach by introducing feature-level augmentations that are applied directly to the output of the feature extractor, in the middle of the pipeline.
+\begin{enumerate} \item \textbf{Two-stage masking framework:} We design an augmentation strategy that combines spectral masking (MaskedSpec) and latent-space masking (MaskedFeature).
+Multiple mask types are evaluated, and the best-performing configurations consistently improve robustness and provide additional gains when combined with established methods such as RawBoost and compression augmentation.

-\item We integrate audio compression augmentations into the pretraining phase of the feature extractor to strengthen its robustness.
-This approach is particularly important in the context of self-supervised learning, especially when working with small, single-language datasets.
-By exposing the model to compression artifacts during pretraining, we introduce variability into the input data, which is critical for self-supervised learning.
-This enhances the model's ability to generalize and improves its adaptability to new, unseen conditions.
+\item \textbf{Compression-aware self-supervised pretraining:} Introduces lossy codec perturbations directly into the self-supervised pretraining stage, unlike prior work that applies them only during supervised fine-tuning.
+This strategy strengthens the resilience of self-supervised representation learning for deepfake detection, particularly when training data is limited, by increasing data diversity without disrupting the underlying audio structure.

-\item We propose a hybrid architecture that combines Wav2Vec 2.0 structure as feature extraction with a ResNet structure as classification head.
-This architecture is trained using the power of self-supervised learning for feature extraction pertaining and supervised learning for training the model end-to-end for deepfake speech detection. \end{enumerate}
+\item \textbf{Hybrid training framework:} We present a novel integration of a self-supervised, learnable feature extractor with a convolutional classifier (ResNet34).
+While each component is well established individually, our framework couples them within a unified hybrid training process and optimizes them jointly in an end-to-end scheme.
+This design enables task-specific adaptation of both low-level acoustic representations and high-level discriminative features.